-Holiday Shows NYC: The Nutcracker, Radio City, and MoreDecember 5, 2017 - by Alison Durkee
+Holiday Shows NYC: The Nutcracker, Radio City, and MoreDecember 6, 2018 - by Alison Durkee

 New York City is one of the most iconic places to spend the holiday season, and that's nowhere more true than in the city's performing arts scene.
 For those looking to get into the holidays and get out of the cold, the city’s theatres have plenty of holiday offerings: here are some of the best holiday shows coming up this winter to get you into the seasonal spirit.

 Perhaps the most iconic holiday show is the Christmas Spectacular Starring The Radio City Rockettes®, which ushers in the holiday season with the Rockettes and their high-kicking precision dancing.
-The awe-inspiring spectacle is currently running at Radio City through January 1.
+The awe-inspiring spectacle is running at Radio City through January 1.

 One of the most classic Christmas tales of all, Charles Dickens’ A Christmas Carol, will also come to life on the city’s stages this winter.
-The Merchant’s House Museum offers a captivating one-man performance from November 30–December 10, which evokes Dickens’ own 1867 performance of the story in New York.
-For a more fully staged production of the Dickens tale, MOD Theatre Company will bring its take on the Christmas classic to life at Theatre Row from November 24–December 17.
-The Acting Company will also host a starry one-night benefit performance of A Christmas Carol on December 11, which will star David Hyde Pierce as Ebenezer Scrooge.
+The Merchant’s House Museum offers a captivating one-man performance through December 29, which evokes Dickens’ own 1867 performance of the story in New York.
+For a more modern take on the classic tale, the Classical Theatre of Harlem is bringing their A Christmas Carol in Harlem uptown through December 8, which refashions Ebenezer Scrooge into a real estate mogul.
 Down in the Village at The Players Theatre, you can find a fresh musical adaptation by Sgouros & Bell.
-In its ninth year, this take on A Christmas Carol includes updated British pantomime-inspired scenic design, through December 30.
+Now its tenth year, this take on A Christmas Carol includes updated British pantomime-inspired scenic design, through December 30.

 Photo: Richard Termine

-After the Christmas season comes to an end, finish out 2017 on a peaceful note by spending your New Years Eve at New Years Eve Concert for Peace, an annual concert at the Cathedral of St. John the Divine that was first started by Leonard Bernstein in 1984.
-Fans of Bernstein have a tough choice to make this New Years, however, as the famed composer’s musical theatre work will be honored with a New Year's Eve concert at Lincoln Center featuring some of Broadway’s best: Aaron Tveit, Annaleigh Ashford, Christopher Jackson and Laura Osnes.
+After the Christmas season comes to an end, finish out 2018 on a peaceful note by spending your New Year's Eve at New Year's Eve Concert for Peace, an annual concert at the Cathedral of St. John the Divine that was first started by Leonard Bernstein in 1984.
+Another musical icon, opera star Renee Fleming, will end the year at Lincoln Center with a special New Year's Eve concert with the New York Philharmonic.